I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_monitor_info.md

 ## Members

-`Context`

-Points to a caller-defined context that was registered with <a href="https://msdn.microsoft.com/library/windows/hardware/ff536987">Av61883_MonitorPlugs</a>.

-`Pcr`
+`State`

-The current contents of the plug.
+The current state of the plug.

 `PlugNum`